 Mike then worked with attorney H. Clark Connor in Mt.
 Pocono for a while, and then began work at the Monroe County Public Defender office.
 Besides criminal defense work, he also represented parents in child custody battles with Monroe County Children and Youth.

 After leaving the Public Defender’s Office, Mike began working for the firm of Zito, Martino, and Karasek, where he expanded his experience to include personal injury, real estate, and other legal matters for his clients.
 In 2004, he was honored to join the Law Office of Mark S. Love, one of the most respected attorneys in the Poconos and one of the top lawyers in Pennsylvania according to the annual listing of “Super Lawyers.”
 In January of 2008, Mark S. Love retired and Mike took over the practice.
-In 2014, Mike merged his firm with Fisher & Fisher, which has been rated the #1 firm in the Poconos for the last six years, according to the Pocono Record.
+In 2014, Mike merged his firm with Fisher & Fisher, which has been rated the #1 firm in the Poconos for the last eight years, according to the Pocono Record.